corndeladmin/swe-js-upgrade/README.md

 ### Here be dragons

 The game's logic and actions are stored in `./src/engine/engine.js`.
-You won't need to touch or understand this file.
+You won't need to touch or understand this file!

+We encourage you to have a look _after_ you've finished making your improvements.